Equotix/opencart-docs/docs/xero_integration.md

 	If you do not have an account with Xero, please sign up at https://www.xero.com before proceeding.

-2. Getting your Key & Secret
+2. Getting your Client ID & Client Secret

-	Generate a new certificate (see point 5 below) or use the certificate included in the zip package of our software.
-Proceed to https://app.xero.com/Application/ to setup your application.

-	1. Add an application.
-	2. Select "Private Application".
+	1. Create an application at https://developer.xero.com/myapps/ by clicking on "New App".
-	3. Enter an Application Name (e.g. OpenCart Integration).
+	2. Enter an App Name (e.g. OpenCart Integration).
-	4. Select an organisation for application to access.
-	5. Upload the certificate file (file is located in our zip folder (`system/library/xero/certs/xero_public.cer`).
-	6. Agree to Xero's terms and conditions.
+	3. Enter Company or applcation URL.
+Fill it with your OpenCart URL (with "https") (e.g. https://www.example.com/).
+	4. Enter OAuth 2.0 redirect URI.
+Fill it with your OpenCart URL (with "https") and append "index.php?route=extension/module/xero/authorise" (for OpenCart 3) or "index.php?route=module/xero/authorise" (for OpenCart 2) (e.g. https://www.example.com/index.php?route=extension/module/xero/authorise).
-	7. Save the application.
+	4. Click "Create App" to create the application.
-	8. You will now be presented with the consumer key and consumer secret.
+	5. Click "generate a secret" to generate your client secret.
+	6. Copy your client ID and client secret to our OpenCart extension settings.

 	![Screenshot](images/xero_integration/image-2.png)

+3. Authorise Website

+    1. Upon saving the settings with your client ID and client secret, you will be presented with an "authorise" button on the same page.
+    2. Click on the "authorise" button.
+You will be directed to login on Xero's website.
+    3. Click "allow access".
+    4. Select your organisation from the drop down list and click "continue".
+    5. You will be redirected back, and you should see a success message.
+You can now close the tab and your Xero integration setup is completed.

-3. Setup Cron Job
+4. Setup Cron Job

 	Setup a cron job task to automate the export.
 The cron job command is provided in your admin dashboard.
 Please copy it and setup your cron job task accordingly in your cPanel.

-4. Xero Integration Configurations
+5. Xero Integration Configurations

-	__API Consumer Key__
+	__Client ID__

-	The API Consumer Key is available from your Xero application.
+	The client ID is available from your Xero application.
 This is a required field for authentication.

-	__API Secret Key__
+	__Client Secret Key__

-	The API Secret Key is available from your Xero application.
+	The Client Secret Key is available from your Xero application.
 This is a required field for authentication.

 	__HTTP Loopback Workaround__